-If you have these in your cupboard, you’ll be fantastic in the Indian cooking stakes!
-For example, Garam Masala uses them as a strong, warm basis.
+If you have these in your pantry, you have some of the Indian cooking Essentials.
+For example, Garam Masala uses them as a strong, warming basis.

-But I don’t want to talk masala mixes today.
-I want to introduce you to a very different use of four of these spices.
-I first came across this beautiful tea in a small shop in a village in South India.
-They served me this magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.
+I first came across this beautiful tea in a small shop in a tiny village in South India that was run by Kashmiris.
+They served me a magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.

-Saffron, when used correctly (in small doses), has such a wonderful, subtle taste, and an aroma to match.
-The golden colour that permeates the food or liquid is golden – not yellow at all, a real golden hue.
+Saffron, when used in small amounts has such a wonderful, subtle taste, and an aroma to match.
+The golden colour that permeates the food or liquid is golden.
+Too much saffron will taste bitter.

 Play with the amounts until you get a blend that suits your taste.
 Start with what I suggest and then adjust each time you make it.

 Crush the spices roughly in a mortar – no need to grind them at all, just to break them up a little.
-Place in a teapot, pour hot water over and [important] allow to seep for 5 minutes.
-This will allow the saffron to develop colour and the flavour from the whole spices to emerge.
+Place in a teapot, pour hot water over and allow to seep for 5 minutes.
+This will allow the saffron time to develop colour, and the flavour from the spices to emerge.
 Strain into a special teacup and sip slowly.

 Aaaah!
 How relaxed you feel.